Note: This statement was updated in August 2019 to reflect the current status of this rule as finalized, but not yet implemented.

 It is important to note that the new rules will not go into effect before October 1, 2019 and may be delayed further due to litigation.
 No changes will occur before the rules go into effect.
 Medicaid, SNAP, and housing benefits used before the effective date will not be considered under the new rule.

 The “public charge” rule is currently used in a very narrow way to deny entry to the US, a green card, or other legal status; this proposal dramatically expands how it’s applied.
-It would allow officials to deny immigrants’ applications if they public programs to get medical care, food, shelter and other basic necessities, or is predicted to use them in the future.
-Not using the public benefits they are entitled to will risk their health and the health of their family; however, using them will threaten their ability to be reunited or stay together as a family in the US by putting them at risk of deportation.
+It would allow officials to deny immigrants’ applications if they use public programs to get medical care, food, shelter and other basic necessities, or is predicted to use them in the future.
+Not using the public benefits they are entitled to will risk their health and the health of their family; however, using them will threaten their ability to pursue legal permanent residency.

 This isn’t the first time we’ve faced abuses like this, both in our nation’s history and from this administration.
 And just as we’ve done before, everyday Americans will rise up, speak out, and fight back.
 This is a fight for our values, our communities, and our nation’s soul.
 Our future depends on the success of our immigrant friends and neighbors, and if we reject this dangerous public charge rule and embrace policies that help immigrants and their families succeed, we all win.